 Industrial water professionals face numerous challenges when handling and treating process water and wastewater.
-In next week’s webinar , “Industrial Water Management Challenges,” (You can sign up here) Water Technology columnists Joseph Cotruvo, Ph.D., BCES, and Daniel “Wastewater Dan” Theobald join forces to answer some of our audience’s questions on this topic.
+In next week’s webinar , “Industrial Water Management Challenges,” (You can view the archived webinar here) Water Technology columnists Joseph Cotruvo, Ph.D., BCES, and Daniel “Wastewater Dan” Theobald join forces to answer some of our audience’s questions on this topic.
 I asked them some questions myself before the webinar to get an idea of some of their challenges and what topics interest them most.

 Water management challenges that should be front-of-mind but are not

 With the daily tasks of an industrial plant, operators, designers and managers can become entrenched in the minutia of the moment.
 Because of this, some concerns that should be top of mind may not be immediately addressed.
 According to Cotruvo, one of these is air emissions from liquid waste processing.

 Theobald had many ideas that should become front-of-mind for operators.
 These include improved conservation efforts, the effects of drought on metropolitan areas, contamination threats from industrial chemicals and agricultural runoff, and the U.S.’s aging infrastructure.
 While primarily a problem for municipal systems, the infrastructure issue directly affects industrial operators because the collection systems flowing to municipal wastewater treatment plants often must accommodate industrial effluent.
 If the system is inadequate, this will directly affect industrial clients.

 I wondered what systems, processes or technologies would produce the best opportunities for improved efficiencies and cost savings.
 Theobald feels that water and wastewater treatment personnel must pay attention to the details.